eshrh/ames/README.md

 + You may also define config options in `~/.config/ames/config`.
 These must be Bash variable declarations, with no spaces like in the script or in the [sample configuration](https://github.com/eshrh/ames/blob/master/config).
-+ Another powerful option to configure `ames` is to create a post-config file.
-  By default, the file at `~/.config/ames/post_config.sh` is read after all functions have been defined at runtime.
-This means that you can change any behavior of ames by redefining a function in the post config script.
++ The aforementioned file is read after all functions have been defined at runtime.
+This means that you can change any behavior of ames by redefining a function in Bash.
 See the source code for function names and some caveats for redefined functions to work.
 + ames tries to pick the right output monitor automatically.
 If this doesn't work for you, you can first list monitor sinks with `pactl list | grep -A2 '^Source #'` and then redefine the `OUTPUT_MONITOR` variable with the name